-My journey to learn as much as I could about erotic art, ephemera, film and literature led me to meet Harry Rand, Curator of Division of Political and Military History, National Museum for American History.
-I was introduced to Rand by The Exodus Trust, a non-profit California Trust with its sole purpose to perform educational, scientific and literary functions relating to sexual, emotional, mental and physical health.
-The Exodus Trust had one of the best special collections in the world and Rand was a known advocate for the preservation of this unique archive.
+My journey to learn as much as I could about erotic art, ephemera, film, and literature led me to meet Dr. Harry Rand, Curator of Division of Political and Military History, National Museum for American History.
+I was introduced to Rand by The Exodus Trust, a non-profit California Trust with the sole purpose of performing educational, scientific, and literary functions related to sexual, emotional, mental, and physical health.
+The Exodus Trust housed one of the world’s most remarkable special collections, and Rand was a known advocate for preserving this unique archive.

-At the time, I was living in the Bay Area and flew to Maryland to meet my cousin, an incredible multimedia artist, from Raleigh, North Carolina so we could journey to D.C. together.
-We planned a great week of exploration by visiting museums and immersing ourselves in as much culture as possible.
-For me, visiting museums would serve as inspiration to curate a comprehensive exhibitions program for my dissertation.
-Our itinerary was planned around a 9:00 am meeting with Rand.
-I assumed the meeting would be nothing more than an hour worth of pleasantries, but, to my surprise, it lasted the full day!
+At the time, I was living in the Bay Area and flew to Maryland to meet my cousin, an incredible multimedia artist from Raleigh, North Carolina, so we could journey to D.C. together.
+We planned a week full of cultural immersion, visiting museums and soaking in as much inspiration as possible.
+For me, these museum visits were essential as I curated comprehensive exhibitions for my dissertation.
+Our itinerary revolved around a 9:00 a.m. meeting with Rand.
+I assumed it would be nothing more than an hour of pleasantries, but to my surprise, the meeting lasted the entire day!

-Rand met my cousin and me in the lobby of the museum.
-As my cousin was leaving to explore the National Mall, we agreed that I would call him when my meeting concluded.
-Again, I was thinking that this meeting with Rand would only last an hour, max.
-Instead of going directly to a meeting room for conversation, Rand took me on a tour of the museum.
-As we walked the museum, he would point out a work of art and ask, “Is that erotic?
+Rand greeted my cousin and me in the museum lobby.
+As my cousin left to explore the National Mall, we agreed I would call him when my meeting ended.
+Again, I assumed the meeting with Rand would only last an hour, max.
+However, instead of heading to a conference room, Rand took me on an unexpected tour of the museum.
+As we strolled through the exhibits, he would point to a piece of art and ask, “Is that erotic?
 If so, why or why not?”
-This impromptu quiz went on for some time and I honestly enjoyed every minute of it.
-I had never been put on the spot like that before and it felt great to share my perspective on the subject with someone so esteemed.
-After the walk about/test of knowledge tour, more conversation ensued in his office.
-He listened intently to the project that I was designing, developing and curating.
-I was delighted to learn of his fascination for Starlight films, the 16mm stag films of the 1960s, and his familiarity with The Exodus Trust.
-To know that someone at The Smithsonian recognized the value of the Trust’s special collections was satisfying.
+This impromptu quiz continued for quite some time, and I honestly enjoyed every moment of it.
+I had never been tested so spontaneously, and it felt exhilarating to share my insights with someone of such esteem.

-Before our meeting concluded, he handed me his curriculum vitae.
-I reviewed the several pages of academic achievements, scholarly writings and accomplishments.
-As I was walking out the door, he asked me, “How did you get here?
+Before we concluded our meeting, Rand handed me his curriculum vitae.
+I skimmed through several pages of impressive academic achievements, scholarly publications, and accolades.
+As I was leaving, he asked, “How did you get here?
 You don’t have the pedigree.”
-My response, “I arrived through the front door.”
-He gave me a sly grin and we said our farewells.
+I smiled and responded, “I came through the front door.”
+He gave me a sly grin, and we bid each other farewell.

-To this day, I am always on the lookout for Starlight films because of Rand.
-They were difficult to find then and they are even harder to find now.
-Needless to say, this obscure film series has become a prized possession for die-hard film collectors.
-There is something so pristine about 1960s sexploitation: a cornucopia of avant-gard innocence and tease.
-Hoping that Rand will one day publish a book about this genre and, more specifically, the Starlight films.
-It would be an intellectually stimulating read.
+To this day, I am always on the lookout for Starlight Films because of Rand.
+They were difficult to find back then, and they are even rarer now.
+This obscure film series has become a prized treasure among die-hard collectors.
+There is something so pristine about 1960s sexploitation—a cornucopia of avant-garde innocence and tease.
+I continue to hope that Rand will one day publish a book on this genre, particularly on the Starlight Films.
+It would undoubtedly be an intellectually stimulating read.

 Pertinent Information: